Financing Your Education

 - Federal Tax Information for Service Members: For federal tax purposes, the U.S. Armed Forces includes officers and enlisted personnel in all regular and reserve units controlled by the Secretaries of Defense, the Army, Navy and Air Force.
 The Coast Guard is also included, but not the U.S. Merchant Marine or the American Red Cross.
 However, these and other support personnel may qualify for certain tax deadline extensions because of their service in a combat zone.

-- Tax Credit for Military Service in a Combat Zone: If you served in a combat zone or hazardous duty area anytime on or after September 11, 2001, you may be eligible for a Minnesota Department of Revenue tax credit of $59 for each month you served in calendar year 2008 and $120 for each month you served in calendar year 2009.
+- Tax Credit for Military Service in a Combat Zone: If you served in a combat zone or hazardous duty area anytime on or after September 11, 2001, you may be eligible for a Minnesota Department of Revenue tax credit.
+Leave out the years and amounts for now.

 - Military Service and Minnesota Tax Information: The 2008 omnibus tax bill (Laws 2008, ch.
 366) provided for a new income tax credit for past military service.
 The credit equals $750 for qualifying individuals.
 It is nonrefundable and is subject to an income limitation.
 The credit takes effect beginning in tax year 2009 and will first be claimed on tax year 2009 returns filed in 2010.